ysmnababan/learn-tbd/README.md

 # Trunk Based Development Demo

-This is a demo for the TBD branching approach.
+This is a demo for the Trunk Based Development branching approach.